steve-cm/RaaS/README.md

 * The generic errors can be triggered by any (multiple) calls.
 * Many errors will have a field called "error_message" which can be used to give more information as to why it failed (for debugging, not displaying to end-users).

+Please ensure that the response body is read to get more information on an error condition.
+Some HTTP client libraries may choose to not read the response body in case of any errors (4xx or 5xx).

 ### Authentication Needed